rmx-party/choodle/README.md

 ### Draw onchain!

-[Choodle](https://choodle.xyz/) is a simple mobile-first doodling app that publishes to the chain.
-Choodle's mission: Help bring the advantages of web3 technologies to typical users without friction.
+[Choodle](https://choodle.xyz/) is a simple mobile-first doodling app that publishes to the blockchain.
+By enabling creative expression and ownership, Choodle seeks to bring the advantages of web3 technologies to typical users without friction

 ## Documentation TODO:
 - [x] User guide / links